shreystechtips/pythonbytes/projects/README.md

 Each project idea folder has more information and sometimes example Python code.
-If you are wondering 'Where are the easy projects?' being with the [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth).
+If you are wondering 'Where are the easy projects?' being with [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth).
 You will recognize them from the worksheets.
+The first few projects with :star: stars are starting-out projects.

+:snake:

+:skill:

+:monster:

+:python:

 - :star: **The Pythonbytes worksheets contain challenges; and cswonders.com has projects: All listed for you on the